shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 On a player’s turn, they may play a creature, activate a creature’s ability, fight a creature, or resolve the battle.
 Each of these options starts a moment, in which other players can react to their action.

+To play a creature, move it from your hand to the landmark.

+To activate a creature’s ability, pay its cost, if any, and the ability goes in the queue.

+To fight a creature, choose a friendly creature to target a hostile creature.
+The creature with the highest power total deals damage to the others equal to its base power.

 Ater a player takes their turn, play continues to the player on their left (clockwise).

 ## Battle